What is the formula for healthcare in the digital age?

 Digital technology is transforming all aspects of life.
 And the healthcare industry is no exception.
 ‘Smart healthcare’ means many things.
 Not only do we now have access to a wealth of information, but also high-tech self-diagnostic tools from wearable medical devices.
 Wellness centres, like healthcare apps, are becoming integrated into daily life.
 It is both empowering and liberating for us, as individuals, to manage our own health without time and money consuming visits to the doctor or hospital.

-The knock-on effect to personal health empowerment is that, increasingly, choice is now in the hands of the patient.
+The knock-on effect to personal health empowerment is that, increasingly, the choice is now in the hands of the patient.
 And, unsurprisingly, demand for hospitals that are truly customer-centric is increasing along with it.
 Until recently, the basic design of most hospitals hadn’t changed for many years.
 But healthcare in the digital age means transformation of wellness environments.
 Hospitals designed with patients’ specific needs, wellness and wellbeing in mind.

 At dwp, for example, we are creating wellness centres that combine smart health with smart design for a patient/family-focused experience.
 We base our care and treatment design on the service delivery approach.
 Customer-focused care is similar in many respects to hospitality design.
 With customer satisfaction and customer relationships driving the demand for buildings that can offer quality care.
 Services designed in alignment with other industries like retail and hotels that are driven by clients, healthcare professionals and patients themselves.
-This in turn results in happier and healthier patients, better workplaces for healthcare providers, fewer hospital-acquired infections,shorter lengths of stay and optimisation of resources.
+This, in turn, results in happier and healthier patients, better workplaces for healthcare providers, fewer hospital-acquired infections, shorter lengths of stay and optimisation of resources.

-For more information, please get in touch with Ron at firstname.lastname@example.org
+For more information, please get in touch with Ron at email@example.com or see the health section of our website.

 Tags: Agile workspace, Archi, Architect, Architecture, Artist, Asia, Bangkok, Bar, BIM, Blessing, Blog, Boutique, Business, Civic, Construction, Content, Creativity, Culture, David Clarke, Debate, Design, Designer, Digital, Digital technology, Digital transformation, Digitisation, Drama, Drink, Dubai, Education, Email, Experience, F&B, Food, Future, Health, Healthcare, Hicap, Ho chi minh, Hong kong, Hospital, Hospitality, Hotel, Human, Information, Innovation, Interior, Interior design, Interior designer, Interview, Knowledge, Lebua, Lifestyle, Middle east, Mindful, News, Newsletter, Phone, Profile, Profit, Psychology, Residential, Restaurant, Romance, Saigon, School, Signage, Sky, Smartphone, Smartphones, Social media, Social psychology, Sport + Leisure, Studio, Success, Sustainibility, Tech, Technology, Thailand, Trends, Video, Vietnam, Wayfinding, Wellbeing, Women